geostyler/geostyler-cookbook/README.md

 # GeoStyler Cookbook

-The cookbook as available at
+The cookbook is available at
 https://geostyler.github.io/geostyler-cookbook

 ### Attributions